Josiah 2013Our next delegation is going to Parliament November 25th, 2013. Read More +

-Update VideosSubscribe to our Youtube channel to receive monthly news and action videos!
+Update VideosSubscribe to our Youtube channel or visit our video page to watch update videos and special spotlights.
 Read More +

 MY CityMY City are local chapters of MY Canada all across Canada led by young adults who are passionate about their nation.
+Participation from all ages welcome.
 Read More +

-24/7 Prayer Siege 4 LifeSign up for a 15 minute weekly prayer slot to pray for the ending of abortion.
-Click to visit bound4life.ca.
+15 Min to End AbortionSign up for a 15 minute weekly prayer slot to pray for the ending of abortion.
+Click to visit www.lifeprayerwall.com.
 Read More +

 Breaking News ReportsSign up and get breaking and weekly news and action points delivered straight to your inbox.
 Read More +